What Can Go

 Most people will experience some sort of sexual difficulty at some point in their lifetime.
 Luckily, various healthcare professionals, including sex therapists and counselors, are trained to help people with these issues.
 Although individual cases vary in their specifics, a few sexual concerns are quite common.

-Concerns for Women
+Top Sexual Concerns among Women

 The top two sexual concerns for women are low desire or complete lack of sexual desire and being preorgasmic.
 Up to 40 percent of women report that they have little or no desire to have sex, even if they are in otherwise satisfying relationships.
 This sexual dysfunction becomes more common as women age.
 The second concern pertains to women who haven’t yet experienced an orgasm.